Quick! Click the Back Arrow. Click the Back Arrow!

 [Cue the Big "NO!"]

-Congratulations, your entry has just been eaten by the Electron-Eating Data Vampires from Dimension Q—strange, intangible creatures who lurk on wiki pages and forum boards waiting for some hapless fool to write full entries into text fields from scratch.
+Congratulations!
+Your entry has just been eaten by the Electron-Eating Data Vampires from Dimension Q. They are strange, intangible creatures who lurk on wiki pages and forum boards waiting for some hapless fool to write full entries into text fields from scratch.
 Save yourself the frustration and do the smart thing: write out the entry into some kind of text-editing program and then copy and paste it whole cloth into the forum or wiki entry's text field.

 However, it is not unknown, and not uncommon, for people to be gifted with the power to pry their entries from the jaws of a Data Vampire before it is swallowed whole.
 More often than not, it can be retrieved and sent by, rather than pressing the back button, hitting